clibuilder/clibuilder/README.md

 cli({ configName: 'another-config' })
 ```

-One important feature of `clibuilder` is support plugins.
+One important feature of `clibuilder` is supporting plugins.
 You can load plugins by calling `loadPlugins()`:

 ```ts